Bursidae

-The Bursidae, common name "frog snails" or "frog shells", are a rather small taxonomic family of large sea snails, marine gastropod predatory snails in the clade Littorinimorpha.
+The Bursidae, common name "frog snails" or "frog shells", are a small taxonomic family of large sea snails, marine gastropod predatory snails in the clade Littorinimorpha.

 Distribution

 Most species in this family occur on rocks or coral reefs in shallow waters of tropical oceans, including the Indo-Pacific, the Caribbean Sea, and other marginal warm seas, but they are also found in the Atlantic Ocean and the Mediterranean Sea.
 Only a few are found on sandy bottoms of deeper waters of the continental shelf.

 Shell description

 The thick, ovate to slightly elongated shells are coarsely sculptured, resembling the triton shells of the Ranellidae.
 The intersection of the spiral ribs and the axial sculpture results in a strong nodulose pattern of more or less round knobs.
 This warty surface gave them their common name - frog shells.
 The outer varicose lip is dilated and shows a number of labial plicae, resulting in a toothed lip on the inside.
 The inner lip is calloused, showing transverse plicae.